eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

 - |ecalicons_UPDATE_FROM_CLOUD| :guilabel:`Update from cloud`:
   This function tries to match eCAL Processes that are already running to your loaded configuration.
-  Use this function, if you e.g. have closed eCAL Sys GUI by accident, as this will cause you to loose the information which tasks have already been started and which PID belongs to them.
+  Use this function, if you e.g. have closed eCAL Sys GUI by accident, as this will cause you to lose the information which tasks have already been started and which PID belongs to them.

   Note that Update from cloud needs a running eCAL Sys Client on all remote machines.